 We stayed in the most gorgeous hotel in Toronto and he crapped in it, he ate the furniture, he would bark, he was a menace this dog!
 We went to the guy that owns Roots, which is huge up in Canada, huge!
-He’s like come in my store, but this dog ripped up like four leather coats worth a thousand dollars, and Dave just had no control of this thing, he had no right owning a dog!
+He’s like, come in my store.
+This dog ripped up like four leather coats worth a thousand dollars, and Dave just had no control of this thing, he had no right owning a dog!
 It was hilarious.

 MMO: You’ve been touring for the past several months now and have a full schedule going forward.
 How’s the tour been going for you, and will you be coming back to the tri-state area anytime soon?

-MMO: Thank you so much for your generous time today Mr. Breuer, it was great to talk with you and I really enjoyed the conversations!
+MMO: Thank you so much for your generous time today, Mr. Breuer.
+It was great to talk with you and I really enjoyed the conversation!